 Beall's trio of chain's operate stores in Alabama, Arkansas, Arizona, California, Florida, Georgia, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, North Carolina, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 Beall's Inc. oversees operations of its three operating companies.
-Beall's Florida operates some 65 stores in the Sunshine State.
-Beall's Outlet operates about 300 stores in Arizona, Florida, and Georgia, while Burke's Outlet operates more than 160 stores in about a dozen states.
+Beall's Florida operates some 190 stores in the Sunshine State.
+Beall's Outlet operates about 300 stores in Arizona, Florida, Texas, and Georgia, while Burke's Outlet operates more than 190 stores in 16 states.

 Privately-owned Beall's rings ups more than $1 billion in sales annually.

-The company's new president, recruited in 2012 to run Beall's Outlet and Burke's Outlet stores, has aspirations to transform the company into a major discount retailer, much like its larger rivals TJX and Ross Stores.
+The company has aspirations to transform itself into a major discount retailer, much like its larger rivals TJX and Ross Stores.
 To that end, the company plans to add new stores outside its traditional markets, with an eye on establishing a national retail presence.
 Targets include adding 30 to 50 stores a year for the next several years and raising brand awareness beyond Florida.

 With many of its stores in Arizona, Florida, and California (three of the states hit hardest by the housing crisis and deep recession) Beall's Inc. should have been in a heap of retail trouble.
 However, its largest chain -- Beall's Outlet --proved to be quite popular during this recession.
 Indeed, the budget-priced outlet chain outperformed its two sister chains, as well as more moderately priced department stores.
 The retailer has also benefited from the demise of other retailers, including Goody's, Linens 'n Things, and Mervyn's.